 For participants enrolled in educational/skills training the goal is to complete training, to obtain their credential and accomplish measurable skills gain.
 Participants will be directed to higher paying jobs with a livable wage focused to ensure higher retention rates at program exit.
 For participants receiving basic and individualized career services the same goal applies.

+The board has an intensified focus on business engagement to ensure job training aligns with

 The board has an intensified focus on business engagement to ensure job training aligns with job demand.
 This will be evaluated by business participation and lowered unemployment numbers.
-Better development of the local workforce delivery system's business engagement is necessary; however, this will improve with regional industries through sector partnerships.
+Better development of the Western workforce delivery system's business engagement is necessary; however, this will improve with regional industries through sector partnerships.